-Safety tips for scuba diving
+Top three safety tips for scuba diving

 Safety tips for scuba diving begins with the top 3 rules of scuba diving.
 These include:

-- Breathe continuously while scuba diving.
-Never hold your breath.
+- Never hold your breath: Breathe continuously while scuba diving.

 The 3 rules of scuba diving explained in more detail.